 Physical Therapy as a Career

-- Meet with the Pre-Health Professions Advisor each semester and request to be added to the Pre-PT Email List.
+- Meet with the Pre-Health Professions Advisor each semester and request to be added to the Pre-PT Email List

-- Develop strong relationships with faculty mentors, PT professionals, and others who will be writing letters of reference
+- Develop strong mentor relationships with faculty mentors, PT professionals, and others who will be writing letters of reference